-- 2.12 Section 106 contributions can only be obtained where they meet three statutory tests.
-They must be: - a) necessary to make the development acceptable in planning terms; - b) directly related to the development; and - c) fairly and reasonably related in scale and kind to the development - 2.13 Section 106 agreements could continue to be the main mechanism for ensuring contributions from employment-related and other non-residential developments, where necessary.
-All qualifying residential developments would have section 106 agreements to deliver affordable housing requirements.
-Site specific infrastructure could also be dealt with through a S106 agreement.
+- 2.13 Section 106 contributions can only be obtained where they meet three statutory tests.
+They must be: - a) necessary to make the development acceptable in planning terms; - b) directly related to the development; and - c) fairly and reasonably related in scale and kind to the development - 2.14 Section 106 agreements will continue to be the main mechanism for ensuring contributions from employment-related and other non-residential developments, where necessary.
+All qualifying residential developments will have section 106 agreements to deliver affordable housing requirements.
+Site specific infrastructure will also be dealt with through a S106 agreement.